A Blog About Topics and Views of Interest to Christians

 HAIL MARY

 The deification of Mary grew out of Roman Catholic tradition, and one manifestation of this was the Hail Mary (Latin Ave Maria) prayer.
-Catholics are taught to pray a petition and praise to Mary as the mother of God, asking for her intercession.
+Catholics are taught to pray a petition and to praise Mary as the mother of God, asking for her intercession.

 Prayer is a communication or address, such as a petition, to one’s god.
 With this definition in mind, the Roman Catholic tradition of the Hail Mary prayer to Mary is a prayer to a god, but not the God.
-Jesus taught that there was only one triune God and He certainly didn’t teach praying to His earthly mother for her intercession in heaven.
+Jesus taught that there was only one triune God, and He certainly didn’t teach praying to His earthly mother for her intercession in heaven.

 The Roman Catholic tradition of praying to Mary has absolutely no support in Scripture.
 It is a teaching and practice that amounts to rank heresy that promotes a direct violation of the First Commandment (Num.
 20:3).